tanin47/superintendent/README.md

-1. run `npm run build:watch` and `npm run start` in 2 separate windows to start Electron with hot reload.
+1. run `npm run build:watch` and `npm run dev` in 2 separate windows to start Electron with hot reload.

 TODO